 Are you the hostess with the mostess?
 Spending large amounts of money to hold the large family Christmas or Thanksgiving dinners at your home each year?
 These parties can really take their toll on your holiday budget!

 Now, part of the point of traditions is doing the same thing each time, but who’s to say a few tweaks would make a big difference?
-Most holiday traditions center around the central theme of spending time with loved ones!
+Most holiday traditions center around the central theme of spending time with loved ones.

-Switch the location each year to relive the host of the financial burden!
+Switch the location each year to relieve the host of the financial burden.
 If that’s not an option, keep the location the same but switch the hosts each year.

 How about a potluck?
-Having a potluck not only lightens your budget, but it also adds some variety to your holiday buffets!
+Having a potluck not only lightens your budget, but also adds some variety to your holiday buffets!

-The holidays season should be filled with joy and love, following these holiday budgeting tips will help reduce holiday financial stress and allow you to keep your focus on the true meaning of the holidays!
+The holiday season should be filled with joy and love, following these holiday budgeting tips will help reduce holiday financial stress and allow you to keep your focus on the true meaning of the holidays!